 A business combination is a transaction or other event in which an acquirer obtains control of one or more businesses.
 Business combinations are accounted for using the acquisition method from the acquisition date, which is the date on which control is transferred to the Group.
 The identifiable assets acquired and the liabilities assumed are measured at their fair values at the acquisition date.
-The cost of the acquisition is measured as the aggregate of the fair value of the consideration transferred and the amount of any non-controlling interest in the acquiree.
+The cost of an acquisition is measured as the aggregate of the fair value of the consideration.
 Non-controlling interests are stated either at fair value or at the proportionate share of the acquiree's identifiable net assets at the acquisition date.